Updated July 21, 2023

 The reasons are as follows:

-- The technique of pump and dump is only used with the intention of the rise in the price of the share of the company to such high levels and then sell off the holdings held for earnings high inflated profits and selling off thereby results in decreasing the price of the share at which they could also repurchase the shares sold suppose for instance a company ABC Inc. has a share capital of 100,000 shares and Mr. A holds 45,000 shares of company ABC Inc. which is currently trading in the open market at a price of $100 per share then by spreading such rumors the price of shares got rises to $150 per share then Mr. A has sold all his 45,000 shares and due to heavy sell-off the price again comes to $80 per share then Mr. A has repurchased his holding of 45,000 shares results in net profit of $70 per share.
+- The technique of pump and dump is only used with the intention of the rise in the price of the share of the company to such high levels and then selling off the holdings held for earnings high inflated profits and selling off thereby resulting in decreasing the price of the share at which they could also repurchase the shares sold suppose for instance a company ABC Inc. has a share capital of 100,000 shares and Mr. A holds 45,000 shares of company ABC Inc. which is currently trading in the open market for $100 per share then by spreading such rumors the price of shares got rises to $150 per share then Mr. A has sold all his 45,000 shares.
+Due to a heavy sell-off, the price again comes to $80 per share.
+Mr. A has repurchased his holding of 45,000 shares, resulting in a net profit of $70 per share.

-- Through this technique, the person could be able to earn riskless profits which are generated by some internal person itself to take advantage of the position held.
+- Through this technique, the person could earn riskless profits, which some internal person generates to take advantage of the position held.

-To conclude, the term ‘Pump and Dump’ it is a technique used by those who have significant influence over the performance of the company and has a significant market share as well, in other words, it can only be executed by those persons who have influence over the company which could either be in form of having more than 20% market stake of shares or having 20% or more voting powers which thereafter be used to manipulate the general public by spreading some positive rumors about the company for taking advantage of price rise.
+To conclude, the term ‘Pump and Dump’ is a technique used by those who have significant influence over the performance of the company and has a considerable market share as well; in other words, it can only be executed by those persons who influence the company which could either be in the form of having more than 20% market stake of shares or having 20% or more voting powers which after that be used to manipulate the general public by spreading some positive rumors about the company for taking advantage of price rise.